 Candidate and Ballot Measure Information

 Depending on the type of election being conducted, you may early vote during the 7 or 15 days prior to Election Day.
+During primary and general elections, early voting is available between 8am-6pm Monday-Friday and 10am-5pm on the Monday before the Election.
 For more information check your state's resource.

 To be eligible to vote in Arkansas you must be: